jemc/slides-pony/source.md

 %% Pony is an actor language.

-%% This means that instead of expressing concurrency in terms of explicit threads, fibers, processes, or co-routines, we use a higher-level (and more object-oriented) abstraction called actors.
+%% This means that instead of expressing concurrency in terms of explicit threads, fibers, processes, or co-routines, we use a higher-level abstraction called actors.

 Pass messages, trigger behaviours